 Configuring the Binary Internal Interface listeners

-In order to listen for incoming Binary Packets, an interface must be specified using the bin_listen global script parameter.
-The number of listener processes can be tuned with the optional bin_children (default: 1)
+In order to listen for incoming Binary Packets, a bin: interface must be specified.
+Its number of listener processes can be tuned with tcp_workers core parameter.

-Currently, dialog and usrloc are the first modules to make use of this interface, and they can now replicate all run-time events (creation/updating/deletion of dialogs/contacts) to one or more OpenSIPS instances.
+Examples of cluster-enabled modules which use the binary interface are dialog and usrloc, as they can now replicate all run-time events (creation/updating/deletion of dialogs/contacts) to one or more OpenSIPS instances.
 Configuration can be done as follows: